A little bit/sort of a lot about us:

 Thanks for stopping by our blog.
 Joe and I work on it together, but I do the writing.
 I’ve always loved words and reading and writing and ideas.
 My husband is actually a good writer too, but he doesn’t enjoy it as much, so me doing the writing and him doing most of the talking stuff is a good deal.
 And mostly I spell better than he does.

-My main gig is taking care of our four kids, a daughter and three sons, ages 19-9.
+My main gig is taking care of our four kids, a daughter and three sons, ages 19-10.
 And I’m home educating them so that means I’m home a lot, and there are papers and books everywhere all the time and it’s rarely quiet.
 But that’s exactly how I always hoped my life would be.
+My two oldest have graduated and are jumping head first into the path God has for them so I’m left with just two kids to teach.
+I’m enjoying this stage of my life yet also bittersweet as I say good-bye to being a mom of little kids.
+I think I’m working myself out of a job:)

 I’m a natural born fast-talker.
 If you can keep up with me, you can be my friend.
 Again another reason I prefer writing.
 It forces me to slow down and think before I speak!